Spinal Disc Herniation: Clearing Up the Confusion

 The most important factor to stop pain from protruded or extruded discs is in the diagnosis.
 Just because an individual has back pain does not mean there is a problem with the disc.
 Conversely, just because there is a problem with the disc does not mean there will be back pain.
 If you have been injured in a collision or slip and fall accident, seek quality medical treatment through qualified medical health care providers.

-At Dolman Law Group, we will fight on behalf of our clients to hold the negligent party responsible for your injury.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we will fight on behalf of our clients to hold the negligent party responsible for your injury.
 Call us today to schedule a free consultation with an experienced personal injury attorney at 727-451-6900.